dz/chisel/README.markdown

 While it is not required, keeping `chisel`, `posts`, and `www` separate is a good idea.
 It helps keep chisel folders clean (for future updates), aside from keeping the tool separated from the content you create using it (`posts`, and `www`).

+Remember to open and edit templates, particularly `base.html` as it contains site name, description and other `meta` into in the `<head>` section hard-coded.
+In addition, you will need to update the settings below.

 ### Updating Settings to suit

 Open `chisel.py` in a text editor and have a look at the section Settings.
 You may need to update the following: